hrhirha/boot2root/writeup1.md

 ```
 We also found a list of users at https://192.168.0.6/forum/index.php?mode=user

-After trying the password with different users, we were able to login as lmexard: `lmezard:!q\]Ej?*5K5cy*AJ`
+After trying the password with different users, we were able to login as lmezard: `lmezard:!q\]Ej?*5K5cy*AJ`

 In the user's profile page (https://192.168.0.6/forum/index.php?mode=user&action=edit_profile),
 we found an email address